jamesrgregg/servas-app/README.md

 The service defined for the `servas-service` is set as a `NodePort` and will require port-forward command (manual) to allow access to to the internal frontend servas-service endpoint.

-The busybox container will be used as a side car to allow for app key generation for the servas app.
+The busybox container will be used as a side car to allow for debugging.

 ```
 .